openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Micro-frontends were originally designed to avoid some of the limitations of the monolithic ``edx-platform`` frontend, namely that otherwise independent teams in edX's large engineering organization were beholden to the build, test, and release lifecycle of the rest of the codebase.
 This dramatically slowed down the pace of frontend feature development, experimentation, and innovation on the master branch where the rate of change is particularly high.

-As a result, the Open edX "micro-frontend" architecture focused on creating an unopinionated, loosely coupled set of applications with the goal of enabling teams to iterate quickly and independently.
+As a result, the Open edX "micro-frontend" architecture focused on creating an un-opinionated, loosely coupled set of applications with the goal of enabling teams to iterate quickly and independently.
 This goal was successful.

 However, we've discovered that the completely siloed nature of these MFEs has created its own set of problems.
 Our frontends are more like independent single-page applications than `micro-frontends <https://micro-frontends.org>`_, as we never invested in ways of composing them together.
 The problems inherent in siloed MFE architecture are described below.

 Consistency
 ===========

 Because each MFE is completely independent, this creates inconsistencies from MFE to MFE.
-Inconsistent installed dependency versions manifest in a variety of ways for users, but we also see inconsitency resulting from MFE developers making divergent choices in isolation.
+Inconsistent installed dependency versions manifest in a variety of ways for users, but we also see inconsistency resulting from MFE developers making divergent choices in isolation.

 Reusable components (Paragon)
 -----------------------------